Got a betta fish with fin rot?

 The best ways to treat fin rot are:

 It is usually best to start with more natural treatments and progress to medications if the infection is mild enough.
-In more severe cases, it’s best to go straight to medications.
+In more severe cases, you may wish to go straight to medications.

 To further understand how fin rot works and how to treat it, make sure to check out Betta Fish Fin Rot: Causes And Cures.